-A celebration of George's life will take place in Arbory Parish Church, Ballabeg at 12:00 on Friday 26th January, donations in memory of George can be made to either IOMCPSC or the Southern 100 Racing Club.
+A celebration of George's life took place in Arbory Parish Church, Ballabeg at 12:00 on Friday 26th January, donations in memory of George can be made to either IOMCPSC or the Southern 100 Racing Club.

 Whilst this is a moment for sad reflection it should also be a time to celebrate happy times spent in George’s company and all the things that George has done to help our Club thrive and create the wonderful facilities we enjoy today.
 George was one of our founding members, when the Douglas Gun Club and The Southern Game Preservation Society amalgamated in the early 1970’s.
 As Chairman, President and Patron George was a driving force in the promotion and establishment of both our club and clay shooting on the Island.
 George was the founding Chairman of the MCPSA and shot for the Island many times including at the first CSFED Games that the Isle of Man competed in and at Home Countries Skeet Internationals.
 He was Shooting Manager for the Commonwealth Games Team in New Zealand in 1990 and the Commonwealth Shooting Federation Games in India in 1995.